wombleton/gitlaw-nz/acts/W/Waste Minimisation Act 2008.md

-#### Time for laying informations
+#### Time for filing charge

+*   Heading: replaced, on 1 July 2013, by [section 413][158] of the Criminal Procedure Act 2011 (2011 No 81).

-##### 71 Time for laying informations
+##### 71 Time for filing charge

+*   Despite anything to the contrary in [section 25][160] of the Criminal Procedure Act 2011,---

-*   (1) An information in respect of an offence against this Act may be laid at any time within 12 months after the time when the matter giving rise to the information first became known, or should have become known, to the person laying the information.
+    *   (a) the limitation period in respect of an offence against this Act ends on the date that is 12 months after the date on which the matter giving rise to the charge first became known, or should have become known, to the person who commences the proceedings; and

-    (2) An information in respect of an offence against a bylaw made under [section 56][76] may be laid at any time by the territorial authority concerned within 6 months after the time when the matter giving rise to the information first became known, or should have become known, to the territorial authority.
+    *   (b) the limitation period in respect of an offence against a bylaw made under [section 56][76] ends on the date that is 6 months after the date on which the matter giving rise to the charge first became known, or should have become known, to the territorial authority that commences the proceedings.

+    Section 71: replaced, on 1 July 2013, by [section 413][158] of the Criminal Procedure Act 2011 (2011 No 81).

 #### Injunctions